British soldiers in the eighteenth century: Clothing

 When marching into war a soldier would have worn the traditional red uniform consisting of the distinctive regimental coat, a white shirt, grey trousers to be held up by a pair of braces, shoes and a cap.
 The cap may have differed depending on the regiment, but a traditional pattern was the tricorne to be replaced by the stovepipe shako.
 This too would be replaced in the majority of regiments by the widespread use of the Belgic shako by 1812, as displayed by the 33rd Regiment of Foot.
 A greatcoat, fashioned in grey wool, would be worn and was normally tied on top of the haversack or knapsack which was carried by the men while on the move.

-British Army parade, including a provincial officer with a gorget and cap hat, grenadiers and light infantry.
-Note the regimental colours with rank in the centre.

 In some cases, it was the bright colours and flamboyant nature of the uniform that attracted men to the army.
 The chance to wear something as distinctive as the regimental red could be extremely tempting; a new and vivid uniform would have been a welcome change from the drab colours worn by most men in everyday society and soldiers frequently drew interest from admiring women.

 A white dress consisting of a shirt, trousers and a forage cap would be worn when the men were based in camp.
 This uniform was much lighter than the one worn for war, being made from linen and the caps from wool, and therefore allowing the men to work in comfort during encampment.